-The Group had contingent liabilities in the form of letters of guarantee and letters of credit amounting to Saudi Riyals 427 million as at 31 December 2015 (31 December 2014: Saudi Riyals 524 million).
+The Group had contingent liabilities in the form of letters of guarantee and letters of credit amounting to Saudi Riyals 437 million as at 31 March 2016 (31 March 2015 Saudi Riyals 447 million).

-The Communication Information Technology Commission (CITC's) Violation Committee has issued several penalty resolutions against the Group which the Group has opposed in accordance with the Telecom regulations.
-These resolutions relate to various matters, including the manner of issuing prepaid SIM Cards and providing promotions that have not been approved by CITC.
+The CITC's violation committee has issued several penalty resolutions against the Group which the Group has opposed to in accordance with the Telecom regulations.
+The reasons of issuing these resolutions vary between the manner followed in issuing prepaid SIM Cards and providing promotions that have not been approved by CITC and/or other reasons.

-Multiple lawsuits were filed by the Group against CITC at the Board of Grievances to oppose such resolutions of the CITC's committee in accordance with the Telecom regulations.
-The status of these lawsuits as at 31 December 2015 is as follows:
+Multiple lawsuits were filed by the Group against CITC at the Board of Grievances in order to oppose to such resolutions of the CITC's violation committee in accordance with the Telecom regulations, as follows:

-- There are 347 lawsuits filed by the Group against CITC amounting to Saudi Riyals 632 million; - The Board of Grievance has issued 170 preliminary verdicts in favor of the Group voiding 170 resolutions of the CITC's violation committee with total penalties amounting to Saudi Riyals 390 million; and - Some of these preliminary verdicts have become conclusive (after they were affirmed by the appeal court) resulting in cancellation of penalties with a total amount of Saudi Riyals 155 million.
+- There are (347) lawsuits filed by the Group against CITC amounting to Saudi Riyals 632 million as of March 31, 2016. - The Board of Grievance has issued (177) preliminary verdicts in favor of the Group voiding (177) resolutions of the CITC's violation committee with a total penalties amounting to Saudi Riyals 420 million as of March 31, 2016. - Some of these preliminary verdicts have become conclusive (after they were affirmed by the appeal court) cancelling penalties with a total amounting to Saudi Riyals 239 million as of March 31, 2016.